-People who are obese or severely obese can lose a considerable amount of weight if they receive a structured one-year weight loss program combined with physical activity, according to two reports published in the Journal of the American Medical Association (JAMA).
-A person is considered as obese when their Body Mass Index (BMI) is 30 or above.
+People who have obesity or severe obesity can lose a considerable amount of weight if they receive a structured one-year weight loss program combined with physical activity, according to two reports published in the Journal of the American Medical Association (JAMA).
+A person has obesity when their Body Mass Index (BMI) is 30 or above.
 A BMI of between 20 and 25 is seen as ideal, while between 25 and 29.9 is overweight.

 The authors explain that obesity rates in the USA have been rising steadily for the last thirty years – it has become one of the major public health problems of this century, particularly among African-American females.

-According to the one of the reports, 68% of adults in the USA have a BMI of 25 or more, meaning that over two-thirds of the country’s adult population is either overweight or obese.
-Being overweight or obese significantly increases the risk of developing diabetes and hypertension (high blood pressure).
+According to the one of the reports, 68% of adults in the USA have a BMI of 25 or more, meaning that over two-thirds of the country’s adult population is either overweight or has obesity.
+Being overweight or having obesity significantly increases the risk of developing diabetes and hypertension (high blood pressure).

 Bret H. Goodpaster, Ph.D., the University of Pittsburgh School of Medicine and team assessed a lifestyle intervention study which included a combination of structured diet and physical activity.
-The 1-year study involved 130 severely obese adult participants.
+The 1-year study involved 130 adult participants with severe obesity.
 None of them had diabetes.
 They were randomly selected into two groups and were monitored for weight loss for 12 months.